 New Freedom Theatre is celebrating 53 years of excellence in arts education, professional productions and community engagement.
 We continued that tradition with the introduction of Guest Artistic Directors in 2014 and new artistic advisory board in preparation of 55th anniversary.

 Ozzie Jones served in that position for one year.
 We then appointed Rajendra Ramoon Marahaj as Guest Artistic Director in 2015 and Artistic Director in 2016.

 “Freedom showed that theater is not about bright lights and big budgets, but rather the stories through which we find the ability to discover ourselves.”–Philadelphia Weekly

-Today, New Freedom celebrates its 50th anniversary with a renovated facility, Barrymore Award winning programs and Barrymore Nominated productions.
+New Freedom celebrated its 50th anniversary with a renovated facility, Barrymore Award winning programs and Barrymore Nominated productions.
 It now is planning its 55th anniversary during the 2020- 2021 season.

 Freedom Theatre is on the bus routes 4 and 16 on North Broad Street